GM bid for Ally units highlights bailout quandary

 GM has not said what assets it is biding for, but a second person familiar with the matter who asked not to be identified said the automaker was not seeking to buy all of Ally's international operations.

 Ally was once the in-house lender for GM known as GMAC Financial Services but later became a separate company and was renamed.
 GM established the core of its current lending subsidiary when it bought AmeriCredit Corp in 2010.
-G M still has a 9.9 percent stake in Ally through an independent trust that is required to dispose of the Ally stake by Dec.
-24, 2013.
+GM still has a 9.9 percent stake in Ally through an independent trust that is required to dispose of the Ally stake by December 24, 2013.

 Ally, which hopes to complete the sale of its international businesses by year end, is expected to move to the next round of bidding in mid-September, the second source said.
 A majority of the 30 bidders are banks, mostly outside the United States, the person said.